 The Office of External Relations publishes weekly a faculty/staff bulletin called Carey Currents.
-The bulletin, which contains items concerning the University family such as birth or death announcements, professional achievements, scheduled activities, and other related announcements, is sent by e-mail to all faculty and staff.
+The bulletin, which contains items concerning the university family such as birth or death announcements, professional achievements, scheduled activities, and other related announcements, is available on SaderNet.
 Items to be published in the bulletin should be submitted to the Office of External Relations.